Linked Context Tokens (LCT)

 - How you behave: Your reputation history (trust earned, not claimed)

-▶Technical: What an LCT looks like (format example)
+▶Technical: What an LCT looks like (format breakdown)

 Try It: Click Components & Attack Scenarios